zrcoder/iCards/README.md

     return label;
 }
 \n
-5. if you wish to do something after a card removed from screen, you need iCardDelegate.\n for exaple:\n cardContainner.delegate = self;\n
+5. if you wish to do something after a card removed from screen, you need iCardDelegate.
+---
+for exaple:\n
+cardContainner.delegate = self;\n
 // iCardsDelegate